paulhilliar/micronaut-graalnative-docker/README.md

 # Running in Kubernetes
+It's very easy to run Kubernetes on your laptop using Docker Desktop.

-Go to the Kubernetes folder
+To deploy the built example, go to the Kubernetes folder:

 `apply -f micronaut-graalnative-docker.deployment.yaml`